Overview

 To compute the similarity between any two

-s we use the similarity
+fixation_groups we use the similarity generic

 function.
-First we convert the fixation_group
+First we convert the fixation_groups into

-objects and then compute their similarity.
+eye_density objects and then compute their similarity.
 The

 default metric for comparing two density maps is the Pearson correlation